eddmann/eddmann.github.io/content/posts/2014/2014-03-17-using-anonymous-functions-lambdas-and-closures-in-php/index.md

 layout: post
 title: 'Using Anonymous Functions (Lambdas) and Closures in PHP'
 meta: 'Learn how to harness the power of anonymous functions and closures in PHP with clear examples on lambdas, dynamic methods, and validation libraries.'
+summary: 'Having spent some significant time with more functional-oriented languages such as Scala, I have been keen to explore and take advantage of some of these concepts in my current day-to-day language (PHP).'
 tags: ['php', 'functional-programming']
 ---